mbarulli/mbarulli.github.io/index.md

 ## Urban cycling
 I’m a convinced urban cyclist.
 In 2009 along with Antonio Tombolini, I started Ciclourbano.it a website that promotes cycling with a special focus on cargobikes and family bikes.
 I would love one day to turn it into a real business.

-## Earlier ...
-I started in 1995 as a researcher in parallel computing and numerical analysis at University of Bologna (Italy) and then at Loughbourough University of Technology (UK).
-I quickly learned that I had very little to contribute to science and I wasn’t feeling right in the academic environment.

-In 1996 I moved to Milan to become the first employees of the Italian branch of MCI Worldcom.
-It was great to be part of the startup process: from just the country manager and myself to more than 200 people, from a small apartment to brand new offices and a huge data center.

-In 1998 I co-founded eXtrapola, an online media monitoring service provider.
-I’ve been the CEO of eXtrapola for 7 years leading its growth, designing products, raising money, selecting and hiring people, building the engineering team, … until 2005 when my vision was no longer aligned with other shareholders’ vision.

 What I can do for you
 During these years I learned to drive the conceptual development and implementation of projects from idea to release.
 Web apps, data security and privacy, Bitcoin, digital publishing, cryptography, cycling, television, … are some of the markets I’ve a decent experience of.
 I’m also quite good at writing business plans, raising money from investors, hiring smart people, selecting the right business tools, intermediating engineers and sales people, … I also like to evangelize about things I believe in.